-

 A payday loan company can sue you and take you to court if you default.

 Are you being sued or served papers by a company claiming to represent one of the large direct payday lenders?
-You first need to take a deep breath, step back, and find out exactly where you are.
-The first question to ask yourself is if you’ve even taken out a cash advance or installment loan in the first place.
-If you have taken out a loan from a direct payday lender, determine whether you paid back the total amount.
-That seems trivial, but it’s essential.
 Unfortunately, many bill collectors and scam artists will often call on people who only inquired about taking out a payday loan in the past.
 They aim to scare you into paying them money for a debt you don’t even owe!

 How do I know if a payday lender can sue me?

-Quite often bill collectors will harass you and use scare tactics as a way to get you to make a payment for an uncollected payday loan.
-Indeed you want to take note of the bill collector’s threat of a lawsuit, but that’s usually where it ends unless you receive a certified letter from a law firm detailing the lawsuit you are not being sued.
+Bill collectors often harass you and use scare tactics to get you to pay for an uncollected payday loan.
+Indeed, you want to take note of the bill collector’s threat of a lawsuit, but that’s usually where it ends unless you receive a certified letter from a law firm detailing the lawsuit you are not being sued.

 Be sure it’s a direct payday loan company that’s threatening to sue you

-If the debt is valid, you want to check the Statute of Limitations for your specific state.
+Assuming your debt is valid, you should first check the statutes of limitations to see if your lender is still within the timeframe of being able to sue you.
 Remember that the Statute of Limitation time frames vary depending on your state.
 For example, in Delaware, you have three years; in Indiana, you have ten years until the time expires!
 If the time in your respective state has lapsed, the creditor cannot sue you to recoup the cash advance you took out.

-Direct lenders and bill collectors have limited time to sue debtors for nonpayment of direct payday loans.
+Direct lenders and bill collectors have limited time to sue debtors for nonpayment of direct payday loans and run out of collection options if the statutes have elapsed.

 If the debt is valid and the Statute of Limitations has not lapsed, you’ll want to do all you can to prevent this from going to court.
+That’s because your lender still has the right to collect on the debt, and they have multiple ways to get their money.
 Contact the original direct payday lender and try to negotiate a settlement with them.
 Many companies that offer direct payday loans online will want to work with you.
 Short term payday lenders will do all they can to avoid a costly and lengthy court procedure.
 They would rather have the money upfront than wait years, even if they have the power of a judgment to collect on the debt.

 What To Do If Your Payday Lender Has Sued You